Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 \section{Examples and geometric regimes}

-In this section we collect explicit models that distinguish the two geometric outputs fixed in Section~\ref{sec:main-results}: the uniform output of Corollary~\ref{cor:main-uniform} and the localized output of Corollary~\ref{cor:main-critical-localized}.
-In particular, the examples distinguish three separate issues: the presence of critical values, the geometric uniformity of the fibers, and the possibility of a global functional consequence.
+In this section we collect fully explicit models illustrating the two geometric outputs of Theorem~\ref{thm:main-recomposition}: the uniform output of Corollary~\ref{cor:main-uniform} and the localized output of Corollary~\ref{cor:main-critical-localized}.
+In particular, the examples separate three layers that should not be confused: the presence of critical values, the geometric uniformity of the fibers, and the possibility of a global functional consequence.